Chemung Financial (NASDAQ:CHMG) Upgraded to “Buy” at Zacks Investment Research

-Zacks Investment Research upgraded shares of Chemung Financial (NASDAQ:CHMG) from a hold rating to a buy rating in a research note issued to investors on Wednesday morning, Zacks.com reports.
-They currently have $50.00 price objective on the bank’s stock.
+Chemung Financial (NASDAQ:CHMG) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued on Tuesday, Zacks.com reports.
+The firm presently has a $50.00 price target on the bank’s stock.
+Zacks Investment Research‘s price target would indicate a potential upside of 12.11% from the stock’s previous close.

 According to Zacks, “CHEMUNG FINANCIAL CORP. is a bank holding company, engaged thru the bank in full-service commercial and consumer banking and trust business. “